Spiritual Q & A

 Evolution but why at that point?

 But one does have to ask why it happened, and at that point.
 On the face of it, it is evolution, but is it all down to evolution as we know it?
-From that point onwards in time we began to stand outside of the animal kingdom. [ Where do you believe we came from ]
+From that point onwards in time we began to stand outside of the animal kingdom. [ Where did we come from ]

 Look, I actually believe we had some help.
-In the Life and Death book I consider alternative reasons to the simple evolutionary argument. [ Where do you believe we came from ]
+In the Life and Death book I consider alternative reasons to the simple evolutionary argument. [ Where did we come from ]

 If you want to pursue that, it’s better you read it there, in the book, than my giving a potted version of it here.
 I hope this helps Beatrice.